“The most powerful growth engines are made up of a handful of capabilities providing real differentiation in the market.”

-Companies that want to grow in a coherent, sustainable way should pursue one of four types of growth as a bull’s-eye.
+Companies that want to grow in a coherent, sustainable way should pursue one of four types of growth strategy, presented here as a bull’s eye.
 The approach that tends to generate the most value is the one at the center.
 Options get more expensive and riskier as you move toward the periphery.

 Growing numbers of companies based in emerging markets are going abroad to claim their share of international trade.
 The journeys of seven Brazilian multinationals offer a framework for companies new to globalization.

 Most companies can manage only three to six capabilities into a reinforcing, winning system.
 It’s another case of the old saying: quality over quantity.
 A concrete focus is the most important ingredient for growth.